huntrreed/Regex-Tutorial/README.md

 ### Character Escapes
 Character escapes allow special characters to be used in a regex pattern.

->*The following hex value statement highlights the character escape in gold:*
+>*The following hex value statement highlights the character escape :*

 >/^`#`?([a-f0-9]{6}|[a-f0-9]{3})$/